China's 'space dream': A Long March to the Moon and beyond

-China is looking to finally catch up with the United States and Russia after years of belatedly matching their milestones.
+Beijing is looking to finally catch up with the United States and Russia after years of belatedly matching their milestones.

 Besides a space station, China is also planning to build a base on the Moon, and the country's National Space Administration said it aims to launch a crewed lunar mission by 2029.

 But lunar work was dealt a setback in 2017 when the Long March-5 Y2, a powerful heavy-lift rocket, failed to launch on a mission to send communication satellites into orbit.